ramonpeter/ramonpeter.github.io/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        I am a postdoctoral researcher at the intersection of particle physics and machine learning.
-My research aims to fully establish data-driven techniques in high-energy physics and to enhance standard simulation methods with (generative) neural networks.
-In particular, I am interested in:
+        I am an Assistant Professor in the Physics Department at the University of Milan.
+My research lies at the intersection of particle physics and machine learning.
+I aim to advance data-driven techniques in high-energy physics and to enhance traditional simulation methods using (generative) neural networks.
+My interests also include simulation-based inference, which crucially depends on first-principles simulations and precision theoretical calculations.
+For instance, I am interested in:
         - Generative models
         - Explainable and interpretable AI
         - Simulation-based inference